tradergu/tradergu.github.io/_posts/2025-04-27-Wave-Report–May-2025.md

 ---

 ## 🔭 Long-Term Watchlist

-These are tickers I’m monitoring on the **monthly or higher timeframes** for future setups.
+These are tickers I’m monitoring on the monthly or higher timeframes.
+While they may currently be far from my area of interest, I track them to stay aware of how price evolves as it approaches key levels.
+Monitoring on the higher timeframes allows me to prepare well in advance and be ready to position myself when trade opportunities emerge.

+Long-term positions require long-term planning.
+That includes not just the technical setup, but also making sure I have capital available to allocate when the time is right.

 ### $WHR – Move to Covid Low?
 Whirlpool $WHR has been on a steady downtrend since its all-time high around mid-July 2021, and so far, there are no signs of a trend reversal on the higher timeframes.
 I’d be interested in looking for a trade **after** we take out the COVID low at **$64** - there's a high probability that liquidity will be swept at that level.